 Remember that every woman experiences pregnancy differently after IVF, regardless of the signs and symptoms.
 It does not always mean that you are not pregnant if you do not have any of these signs.

-It is better to consult your IVF doctor and prepare yourself physically and emotionally for everything you will experience during this period.
+It is better to reach out to Fertility Hospital Near you and prepare yourself physically and emotionally for everything you will experience during this period.

 You can take your first pregnancy scan between 3 and 5 weeks of embryo transfer.
 This is when you can confirm whether the embryo has been implanted in the uterus or not.